What is this newsletter?

 Albert is a historian (read: he likes old people) who works on the history of religion and medicine.
 He grew up in Taiwan, where his family still lives.
 Albert wrote a book about German missionaries in China, From Christ to Confucius, and is working on another one about why we distrust medical authority.
 He’s broadly interested in global history, and works with archival material in German, French, Japanese, and Mandarin.
 Albert loves jazz, opera, the NBA, and Roger Federer.

 Michelle is a social-activisty lawyer and writer.
 She worked with undocumented immigrants on tenants’ and workers’ rights in Oakland; before becoming a lawyer, she taught at an alternative school in rural Arkansas.
 She wrote a memoir about literacy and incarceration in the Mississippi Delta, Reading with Patrick, which has been released in the U.S., United Kingdom, China, Taiwan, Japan, and (soon) South Korea.
+It was a runner-up for the Dayton Literary Peace Prize and the Goddard Riverside Stephan Russo Book Prize for Social Justice, and has been a community reads pick at numerous colleges and libraries.
 She has published essays in The New York Review of Books, New York Times, Los Angeles Review of Books, The Point, and Public Books, among others.
-Michelle loves coffee, tea, and petting dogs on the street.

 Together we’ve worked in prisons and immigration detention centers, and we think a lot about abolitionist approaches and transformative justice.
 We’ve taught in prisons in the U.S, France, and Taiwan and met while volunteering as teachers at San Quentin.
-Now we both work at the American University of Paris, where we teach students from all over the world and work closely with them on issues of social justice.
+We are associate professors at the American University of Paris, where we teach students from all over the world and work closely with them on issues of social justice.
 Last year, with our wonderful friend Hannah Davis Taieb, we started a prison education program at La Santé, where our students learned alongside incarcerated people in a French prison.
 Last summer, we took students to Texas to volunteer with RAICES, helping detained migrants to apply for asylum.
 How people resist despair is a question that we think a lot about with our students.